beckettschlag/PortfolioProjects/Data Science Salaries EDA/README.md

 df.rename(columns={'remote_ratio': 'remote_percentage'}, inplace=True)
 ```

-Now that we have ensured our data is clean and meaninful, we can begin our exploration.
+Now that we have ensured our data is clean and meaningful, we can begin our exploration.

 ## Exploring the data